svermaji/RunCommand/README.md

 ## Description<br>
 * Increased pom version for new changes.
 * For date wise changes refer Details-README.md
+* Font size can be applied to application when used on high resolution machine.
+* Tooltip will have custom color and font.
 * Option to see full command or only name
 * Auto Lock feature supported based on config
 * Lock screen and change password (with salt) screen added